zzag/plasma5-wallpapers-dynamic/README.md

 ```

 After the command above has finished its execution, you should see a file in the current working
-directory named 'wallpaper.avif', which can be fed into this plugin.
+directory named `wallpaper.avif`, which can be fed into this plugin.